Southwest Foot & Ankle

 Foot and Ankle Specialist located in Durango, CO, Cortez, CO & Farmington, NM

-No matter how hard you try to protect your bunions, they’re probably going to progress and worsen without proper treatment.
-Before your bunions start affecting your daily life, find out how Nicholas Hugentobler, DO, and the caring podiatry team at Southwest Foot & Ankle in Durango, Colorado, and Farmington, New Mexico, can help.
+No matter how hard you try to protect your Bunions, they’re probably going to progress and worsen without proper treatment.
+Before your Bunions start affecting your daily life, find out how Nicholas Hugentobler, DPM, and the caring podiatry team at Southwest Foot & Ankle in Durango, Colorado, Cortez, Colorado and Farmington, New Mexico, can help.

-When it comes to bunions, your footwear is often to blame.
-Regularly wearing pointy shoes, high heels, or shoes with a small toe box can contribute to the development of bunions.
+When it comes to Bunions, your footwear is often to blame.
+Regularly wearing pointy shoes, high heels, or shoes with a small toe box can contribute to the development of Bunions.
 Each time you slip on those snug shoes, your big toe gets pushed out of proper alignment.